weilingx46/workshop-ws-5-8-aws/README.md

 AWS Access Key Id = COPY-PASTE-YOUR-ACCESS-KEY
 AWS Secret Key = COPY-PASTE-YOUR-SECRET-KEY
 Default Region name = us-east-2
-Default Output format = [don't worry about this, hit enter]
+Default Output format = [do not worry about this, hit enter]
 ```

 :heavy_exclamation_mark: Note that we are working in **us-east-2** as our region.
-(Fun fact: this is AWS center located in Ohio, which is closest to Hanover!)
+(Fun fact: this is the AWS center located in Ohio, which is closest to Hanover!)

 ### Download Claudia.js
 :thought_balloon: Claudia.js is a nice package that allows us to treat infrastructure as code.
 It lets us take any function we write and upload it as a Lambda function.
 We could do this manually on AWS, by clicking around through a bunch of menus, but that wouldn't be very ~software engineer~ of us.